 Introduction, principles, conditions of MB spectra, parameters from MB spectra.
 Isomer shift electric quadrupole interaction, magnetic interaction, use of additive partial quadrupole splittings to predict quadrupole coupling.
-Application of $\{^{57}F_e, ^{119}S_N, ^{151}E_U \text{ compounds, to biological systems to surface study, } I_2CI_6, IBr_2 CL_4, XeF_4, XeCI_4.$
+Application of $\{{}^{57}F{e}, {}^{119}S{N}, {}^{151}E{U}$ compounds, to biological systems to surface study, I2CI6, IBr2 CL4, XeF4, XeCI4.

-- 1. E.A.V Ebsworth; W.H Renkin; Cradock, Structure Methods in Inorganic Chemistry. - 2.
+- 1. E.A.V Ebsworth; W.H Renkin; Cradock, Structure Methods in InorganicChemistry. - 2.
 R.S Drago, Physical Methods for Chemists (Ist and IInd Edition). - 3.
-C.N Banwell, Fundamentals of Molecular Spectroscopy. - 4.
+C.N Banwell, Fundamentals of MolecularSpectroscopy. - 4.
 S. Walker and H. Straugh an Spectroscopy, Vol.I. - 5.
 J.E.
-Wertz & J.R.
-Bolton, Electron Spin Resonance (p.49-65).

-- 6. N.N.
-Greenwood & T.C Tibb, Mossbauer Spectroscopy.7.
+Wertz and J.R.
+Bolton, Electron Spin Resonance(p.49-65). - 6.
+N.N.
+Greenwood and T.C Tibb, MossbauerSpectroscopy. - 7.
 K. Nakamoto, Infrared Spectra of Inorganic and co-ordination Compounds.

-(Session-2018-19) M.Sc Chemistry (Semester-II) COURSE CODE: MCHL-2336

-MATHEMATICS FOR CHEMISTS (For Medical Students)

-Course Outcomes

-After the successful completion of this subject, the students should be able to:
+Master of Science (Chemistry) Semester-II Session 2022-24 Course Title: Mathematics for Chemists Course Code-MCHL-2336

-- CO 1: Understand the trigonometric functions with the help of unit circle and application of trigonometric identities. - CO 2: Demonstrate the concept of matrices and type of matrices and how to calculate transpose, adjoint and inverse of matrices.
-Manage to solve problems related to addition, subtraction and multiplication of system of linear equations. - CO 3: Understand the concept of Eigen vectors and Eigen values of matrices. - CO 4: Solve Complex problems related to derivative of sum, difference, product and quotient of functions and also to find derivative of trigonometric functions, inverse trigonometric functions, logarithmic functions and exponential functions. - CO 5: Recognize Integration as an inverse of differentiation and to calculate area under curve and understand integrals as limit of sum and its geometrical interpretation.
+CO 1: Understand the trigonometric functions with the help of unit circle and application of trigonometric identities and able to solve determinants with the help of its various properties.

+CO 2: Demonstrate the concept of matrices and type of matrices and how to calculate transpose, adjoint and inverse of matrices.
+Manage to solve problems related to addition, subtraction and multiplication.
+To understand the concept and solve system of linear equations.

+CO 3: Solve Complex problems related to derivative of sum, difference, product and quotient of functions and also to find derivative of trigonometric functions, inverse trigonometric functions, logarithmic functions and exponential functions.

+CO 4: Recognize integration as an inverse of differentiation and to calculate area under curve and understand integrals as limit of sum and its geometrical interpretation.
-(Session-2018-19) M.Sc Chemistry (Semester-II) COURSE CODE: MCHL-2336

-MATHEMATICS FOR CHEMISTS (For Medical Students)
+Master of Science (Chemistry) (Semester-II) Session: 2022-24 COURSE CODE: MCHL-2336 COURSE TITLE: MATHEMATICS FOR CHEMISTS (For Medical Students)

-Time: 2 Hrs.
-Max.
-Marks: 25 (Theory: 20, CA: 5)

-Note: The students are allowed to use Non-Programmable Calculator.
-Instructions for the Paper Setters:
+Time: 3 Hrs

 Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from UNITs I-IV of the syllabus respectively.
+Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.